Apologetics Culture Faith Theology

 “Did God actually say, ‘You shall not eat of any tree in the garden’?”
 (Gen 3:1)

-If we regard the Bible as errant, these questions are all fair game for changing the teachings handed down by Jesus and the Apostles into a faith we’re more comfortable with personally.
+If we view the Bible as errant, these questions are fair game for changing the teachings handed down by Jesus and the Apostles into a faith we’re more comfortable with personally.
 On the other hand, if we regard the Bible as inerrant, when we come to passages that rub our modern sensibilities the wrong way, we’re forced to wrestle with them.
 And in the end the question is this.
 Do we adjust our beliefs to align with what God teaches, or do we adjust what God teaches to align with our beliefs?

 the CSBI says the bible is inerrant “only in the originals”.
 But a classic inerrancy proof text, 2nd Timothy 3:16, not only wasn’t ascribing inspiration to the originals, the context supplied in v.
 15 makes it reasonable to assume Paul was ascribing inspiration to the COPIES Timothy knew in childhood…which obviously couldn’t have been the “originals”.